Smooth rational projective varieties with non-finitely generated discrete automorphism group and infinitely many real forms: Proof of Theorem (1)

 \begin{proof} The group $G$ of all automorphisms which fix each point of $A$ is a finite-index subgroup of $\Aut(\P^m,A)$.
 It is enough to show that $G$ is trivial.
 This is true because if $f$ is an automorphism then it is given by a square matrix of size $m+1$.
 It has at most $m+1$ linearly independent eigenvectors. \end{proof}

+The following generalization has its own interest.
+We will also apply it for abelian varieies in Section \ref{sect5}.

-We will use the following generalization in Section \ref{sect5}. \begin{lemma} Let $X$ be any compact K\"ahler manifold of dimension $n$.
-There is a number $N$ such that if $A$ is a finite subset of $X$ containing $N$ points in general positions, then $\Aut(X,A)$ is finite.
+\begin{lemma} Let $X$ be any compact K\"ahler manifold of dimension $n$.
+There is a number $N$ such that if $A$ is a finite subset of $X$ containing $N$ points in general position, then $\Aut(X,A)$ is finite.
 In particular, when all morphisms $\P^{n-1}\to X$ are constant (e.g. $X$ is a complex torus), then $\Aut(\widehat X)$ is finite, where $\widehat X$ is the blow-up of $X$ at the points in $A$. \end{lemma} \begin{proof} The second assertion is a consequence of the first one because for such an $X$ we have

 where $E_A$ is the set of exceptional divisors of $\widehat X \to X$.

 The first assertion is a consequence of Fujiki-Lieberman's theorem (\cite[Thm.4.8]{Fu78}, \cite{Li78}).
 Indeed, since $\Aut(X)$ is a complex Lie group of finite dimension and $\Aut_0(X)$ is associated to holomorphic vector fields of $X$, if $P_1\in X$ is a general point, then $\Aut(X,P_1)$ has dimension smaller than the one of $\Aut(X)$.
 By induction, there exists $N$ such that for general $P_1,\ldots,P_{N-1}$, the group $\Aut(X, P_1,\ldots,P_{N-1})$ is discrete.
 It follows that the set of points which are fixed by some non-trivial element of this group is a countable union of proper analytic subsets of $X$.
 Choose $P_N \in X$ outside this set.
 Then we have that $\Aut(X,P_1,\ldots,P_{N-1}, P_{N})$ is finite.
 Hence so is $\Aut(X,\{P_1,\ldots,P_{N-1}, P_{N}\})$, because